SVENTRIPIKAL/GENSPARK_PROJECTS/README.md

 # PYRAMID CONSULTING
-Completed projects written in Java 17.
+Completed projects written in Java 17 and built with Apache Maven.